 Presented by Word of Warning, STUN + Z-arts

-Your chance to sample the different — then pay what you decide!
+Your chance to sample the different — all for free, featuring (participating artists subject to change):

 Venue + Booking Details

 Venue: Z-arts, 335 Stretford Road, Manchester, M15 5ZA

 Tickets: FREE no booking required, come + go as you please.

 N.B.
 Some limited capacity shows have sign-up sheets on the day, others operate on a first come, first served basis.